 4. driving style - Driving a car hard combined with short start stop journeys will increase the wear and tear on injectors.
 Letting the engine cool down before shutting it off will increase the life span of the injectors.
 This will also benefit the rest of the engine too.

-So to sum up, if you want to keep your car running, don't neglect the fuel injectors.
+If you want to keep your car running, don't neglect the fuel injectors.
 They are easy enough to maintain.
 Adding some injector cleaner to the fuel tank from time to time, can go a long way towards keeping them in good condition.
 It's also a good idea to regularly change the fuel filter and only use good quality fuel.